Sansrus/Simple-AutoClicker/README.md

 - Sneak
 - Use Item
 - Attack entity/Break blocks
+- Sptint
+- Drop
+- Pick Block
+- Change the item in the second hand
+- Sreenshot
+- Toggle Perspective
+- Any of the nine hotbar slots

 # How to use the mod?
 You can open the mod's config through modmenu or in the game by pressing F4.
 In the config, you can customize the operation of a separate auto-click.
 You can change:
 - Autoclick functionality (enable or disable)
 - Autoclick name